syncfusion-content/javascript-docs/js/Diagram/Node.md

 {% include image.html url="/js/Diagram/Node_images/Node_img2.png" %}

-List of preloaded nodes from symbol palette are added to the **Diagram** by clicking on the palette nodes or by dragging a node and dropping on the **Diagram**.
-The method to add node/connector to palette and drag and drop on **Diagram** is explained in palettesection
+List of preloaded nodes from symbol palette are added to the Diagram by clicking on the palette nodes or by dragging a node and dropping on the Diagram.
+The method to add node/connector to palette and drag and drop on Diagram is explained in palettesection

 ## Node Shapes

-**Diagram** has a collection of predefined shapes.
+Diagram has a collection of predefined shapes.
 The shape to be drawn can be set by using a set of shape specific properties.
 The most commonly used shapes are:

 * Rectangle (A type of basic shape)
 * Ellipse (A type of basic shape)